jpbullalayao/sendbird-python/README.md

 User
 ```

+Find more usage documentation at our [wiki](https://github.com/jpbullalayao/sendbird-python/wiki).
+Note, the documentation is still a work in progress!

 ## Setup

 You will need the `pip`, and the `requests` library installed on your machine in order to develop locally.
 One way to do this is to install a virtual environment that contains your `requests` package.
 To do this, see the instructions below.
 This assumes that you already have `pip` installed.